 Hoops are particularly important to the Lakota people (a native North American tribe) who use hoop dance to tell stories.
 These stories are often told by a single performer who uses as many as 30 hoops to turn themselves into various animals and other elements of their story.
 The hoop also symbolises the circle of life for the Lakota people.

-In Australia, children used wooden hoops as toys and as a form of exercise, and this is where the idea for the modern Hula Hoop came from.
+In Australia, children used wooden hoops as toys and as a form of exercise, and this is where the idea for the modern Hula Hoop originated.
 Arthur Melin and Richard Knerr, founders of toy company Wham-O, were inspired to create the new toy after seeing children in Australia playing with their hoops.
 In 1958, Wham-O released the Hula Hoop, and it’s estimated that around 25 million hoops were sold in just the first four months!
-While the extreme popularity of the hoop was short lived, it never completely disappeared.
+While the extreme popularity of the hula hoop was short lived, it never completely disappeared.
 Nowadays there are numerous types of hoops available, with hooping now a common form of exercise, dance, and performance art.

 |Material||Info & Pros||Cons|

 |Medium & High Density Polyethylene (MDPE & HDPE)||